wlsong/PyLipID/README.rst

 Installation
 ============

-To install the PyLipID Python package, you need a few Python package dependencies.
-These dependencies
+To install the PyLipID Python package, you need a few Python package dependencies which is listed in the `requirement.txt` file.
-include:

-- mdtraj
-- numpy
-- pandas
-- matplotlib
-- seaborn
-- networkx
-- scipy
-- python-louvain
-- logomaker
-- statsmodels
-- scikit-learn
-- tqdm
-- kneebow

 If these dependencies are not available in their required versions, the installation will fail.
 We thus recommend using the package installer pip: